 I wish that I had looked into how to move furniture before actually taking the task on by myself (with the help of a few friends, thank goodness).
-Here are some tips and tricks for relocating with all of that heavy, hard-to-move furniture:
+Here are some tips and tricks for relocating all of that heavy, hard-to-move furniture:

 You’ve picked out the perfect couch, and you’ve brought along a few strong friends to help you move it into your picture-perfect apartment.
 Now there’s just one problem: The sofa doesn’t fit through the door.
 Uh oh.